jdittrich/userNeedResearchBook/text/allURBook.md

 summarizing your findings will make it easier for yourself to remember your findings and you may be even able to improve your analysis further.

-Keep in mind that the “right” way of communicating research results is highly dependent on several factors: The skills and knowledge of the audience, the goals of the project in general and  the research in particular and the kind of reports your audience is used to.
+Keep in mind that the »right« way of communicating research results is highly dependent on several factors: The skills and knowledge of the audience, the goals of the project in general (the research in particular) and the kind of reports your audience is used to.

-So what I describe here can be only seen as a general introduction: I try not to focus on particular forms of deliverables but show you the elements you can combine in different media to communicate your results.
+So what I describe here can only be seen as a general introduction: I try not to focus on particular forms of deliverables but show you the elements you can combine in different media to communicate your results.

 ## Getting it across

-It can be hard to make an impact with your research: Your results are easily dismissed, if it is not clear why they matter.
+It can be hard to make an impact with your research: If it is not clear why the results of your research matter they are easily dismissed

 Probably the best form to communicate your research is to do the research (at least partly) with others.
 Those who do the research with